elokwentnie/LocalUtilityBox/README.md

-# UsefulDay
+# LocalUtilityBox
 ## Don't waste your time searching for web solutions, do it in your terminal.

-**UsefulDay** is a versatile command-line utility designed to streamline various image and document processing tasks.
-With **UsefulDay**, you can easily convert images between formats, manage PDF files, and more, all from the comfort of your command line and what more important **localy** - without sharing your files on any other server.
+**LocalUtilityBox** is a versatile command-line utility designed to streamline various image and document processing tasks.
+With **LocalUtilityBox**, you can easily convert images between formats, manage PDF files, and more, all from the comfort of your command line and what more important **localy** - without sharing your files on any other server.

 ## Features
 * Image Conversion